 4. Brain health, short term and long

-When brain cells aren’t functioning properly and nitrite levels are low一like with older age or a disease like Alzheimer’s or a stroke一those brain cells aren’t able to transmit information effectively.
+When brain cells aren’t functioning properly and nitrite levels are low一like with older age or a neurological disease 一those brain cells aren’t able to transmit information effectively.
 But when those cells aren’t firing right and you raise nitrite levels to normal levels, the brain cells are once again able to connect and fire.

-Additionally, poor brain oxygenation is linked to dementia.
-It makes sense: oxygen is critical for your cells to survive, so cells without access slow down and die off.
+Additionally, poor nutrient delivery to the brain is linked to dementia.
+It makes sense: nutrients are critical for your cells to survive, so cells without access slow down and die off.

 Nitrates seem to increase blood flow in your entire brain when you’re exercising.
 But at rest they have a different effect.